-Over the reporting period there have been five licensed premises in Moray subject to a period of monitoring or intervention, a slight increase from three previous year.
-The issues that were addressed ranged from failure to report incidences of violence, underage persons within and an intoxicated licence holder.
+Over the reporting period there were two premises in Moray that were subject to a period of intervention.
+The issues that were addressed related either to incidences of violence on the premises and/or perceived management shortcomings following serious incidents.

-Partnership working between the Police, the Licensing Standards Officer and the premises licence holders and premises' management teams continues to hopefully fully resolve the issues and prevent bringing the matters to the Licensing Board by premises licence review application.
+Partnership working between the Police, the Licensing Standards Officers and the premises licence holders and premises' management teams continues to hopefully fully resolve the issues and prevent bringing the matters to the Licensing Board by premises licence review application.